 Due to the Covid-19 outbreak, our student placements are currently not running.
-We hope to have the placements running again sometime in the summer.
+We hope to have placements running again from the spring.

 We run a number of internships, based at our headquarters at Robinswood Hill Country Park.

 You'll get hands-on experience and will have valuable insight that will help you choose your career path.
 Internships at the Trust are an excellent way to try different roles and gain knowledge from our team of experts.

 Who can be an intern?

 We accept college or university students.
 We have an ongoing partnership with the University of Gloucestershire, but welcome applications from other colleges and universities.

 There are also plenty of regular volunteering opportunities available where you can gain the experience you need.

 This varies between internships but they tend to be part-time 1-2 days a week over 6-12 months however on occasion we can offer full-time internships.

 We often work with colleges and universities to create internship roles which work around your course or course placement requirements.

 What work will I be doing?